 If there’s a lot of exterior light shining on or near your window, you’ll want to turn it off.
 Try replacing your porch light with a darker, Halloween-colored bulb for the night (reds and oranges work great for this purpose), and use a spooky lamp on an outside porch table to give you extra ambient brightness if needed.
 If you need to keep some lights on inside your house, pull any blinds that are near the window you’re displaying onto.
 You can also hang a dark sheet or blackout curtains in key locations to block out light that may interfere with your projector.
 For example, if you’re running your projector in your dining room but need to keep your living room lights on, try hanging a curtain in the door or archway between the two rooms to block the light.

-Use Zombie Invasion! to bring the horde to any window.
+Use Zombie Invasion!
+Decoration Collection to bring the horde to any window.

-As you can see, using your windows for digital decorations is one of the easiest ways to transform your home into a memorable, eye-catching Halloween experience for your trick-or-treaters, neighbors, and party guests.
-Now, go pick your perfect window, get creative, and prepare to scare!
+As you can see, using your windows for decorations is one of the easiest ways to transform your home into a memorable, eye-catching experience for any holiday – Halloween, Christmas or anything else.
+Now, go pick your perfect window and get creative!

-Have you used your windows to display our digital decorations in a cool way?
+Have you used your windows to display AtmosFX Decorations in a cool way?
 We’d love to see what you did!
-Post a link to your photos or videos in the comments below, or send them to us at firstname.lastname@example.org.
+You can easily send us your photos and videos using the submission form here.